202 N. Washington Ave.

-TO QUALIFY, CHILDREN MUST BE FOUR YEARS OLD BY SEPTEMBER 30, 2022
+TO QUALIFY, CHILDREN MUST BE THREE OR FOUR YEARS OLD BY SEPTEMBER 30 OF EACH SCHOOL YEAR.

 The Virginia Preschool Initiative, (VPI) began in 1994 as a part of a program to improve educational achievement.
 This initiative serves at-risk three and four-year-olds who are not served by the federal program Head Start.
 The purpose of the program is to reduce the disparities among young children upon formal school entry and to reduce or eliminate those risk factors that may lead to early academic failure.
-Students must be three or four years old by September 30, 2022, in order to be eligible for the program.
+Students must be three or four years old by September 30 or each school year in order to be eligible for the program.
 VPI classrooms are located in each of the five elementary schools in Pulaski County:

 • Critzer Elementary